yochie/ToadTactics/README.md

 * More needed...
 Its a bit hectic right now
 * Structs and enums are in their own file
 * Utility file for static functions that aren't really proper to any one class
+* -1 used as null value for integers (e.g. indexes that aren't found)

 ## Common patterns
 ### Networking